top of page

 Long answer:

 One of the things that changed my life is when I discovered Minimalism.
+This was a game changer.
 The reason I am able to live on savings is because I adopted minimalism in my early 20s.
-This was a game changer.
-In 2012, I saw a newspaper article talking about The Minimalists.
-They were 2 friends who worked 80 hour weeks, made 6 figures and weren't happy.
+In 2012, I read a newspaper article about The Minimalists.
+They were 2 friends who worked 80 hour weeks, made 6 figures, owned several cars and property, but weren't happy.
 They had everything, but it still wasn't enough.
-They talked about once they decluttered their lives from the excess, they became much happier.
+They talked about how once they decluttered their lives from the excess, they became much happier.
 I was so inspired, I clipped their article out of the newspaper.
-They were doing a book tour and I attended one of these talks with my friend Lucie in a small space in San Francisco with about 20 people before they blew up and got popular.
-I bought one of their books and was hooked.
-I started to question my purchases and challenged myself not to buy anything for a month unless it was food or a necessity to survive (gas to get to work or medicine).
-I can tell you this was very hard for me at first.
-I needed to unravel the mindset I adopted from growing up in an American consumerism culture and resist impulse urges to buy things.
-We are surrounded by advertisements everyday on buses, cell phone ads, on the internet, in magazines, the branding on our clothes, that it takes very conscious effort to unravel all of this.
+They were doing a book tour and I attended one of these talks with my friend Lucie in San Francisco with about 20 people before they blew up and got popular.
+I purchased one of their books and was hooked.

-I worked 10 years professionally in the architecture field and that pays better once you're out of the grunt work stage as a junior level employee.
-I knew I didn't want to work for 45 years straight after I got out of college, so I was always saving for something: a house, wedding, big trip?
-Who knows.
 I prepped and brought lunch from home as much as I could save versus eating out everyday.
 Being brought up in an Asian household, we are taught to save our money.
 This is a benefit, but on the other side, unfortunately, most of the time, the elders in my culture never splurge on things for themselves.
 They work so hard and just give the money to their kids or grandkids.
-I had to undo this instilment and tell myself it's okay for me to spend money on myself.
+I had to undo this instillment and tell myself it's okay for me to spend money on myself.
 I could write a whole other blog on this, so I'll just stop here.

-To give you a taste of how much it costs to live in my suburban city, a 2 bedroom, 2 bath, 1,100 sq ft/ 102 square meters is about $800,000 USD or 731,280 Euros.
-An entrée at a decent and not fancy restaurant is $25 with tip and drink/ 23 Euro.
-The average cost for a new car in California is about $48,000/ 43,876 Euros.
-I hope that clears some things up.
-One of the reasons that much of the world thinks US citizens are rich is because our dollars go a lot further in non-first world countries, so from our perspective, if we pay $8 for an entrée, it is considered cheap to us because we haven't seen those prices since circa 2000s.
+The takeaway?
+The wages are high, but it costs a lot to live in such a region.
+One of the reasons that much of the world thinks US citizens are rich is because our dollars stretch a lot further in non-first world countries, so from our perspective, if we pay $8 for an entrée, it is considered cheap to us because we haven't seen those prices since circa 2000s.
 So we might spend more when we're abroad because we usually wouldn't be able to indulge in those experiences in the US.

 This blog was a lot longer than I intended, but I hope that answers everyone's inquiries.
 Summary: Live how you want, but in order to make this big moto expedition come to life for myself, I worked hard, saved and lived like a minimalist.

-68 views0 comments
+461 views0 comments

 bottom of page